axler8r/GrokLangChain/documentation/architecture.md

     from a vector database and generates responses based on user queries.
 - `loader`: Chunks and encodes data from pdf files (my books) and stores it in a vector database and document database.
+- `retriever`: A service that retrieves data from the vector database and document database based on user queries.
 - `inspector`: A database inspection service for browsing and analyzing stored documents, chunks, and embeddings in MongoDB and Qdrant. *(To be implemented)*